 On June 1, 1999, Shawn Fanning and Sean Parker turned the music world upside down with the release of this peer-to-peer audio file sharing service.
 Only lasting until July 2001, Napster became the start of MP3 audio sharing in the digital world.

 Mark Zuckerberg launched The Facebook on February 4, 2004 from his University of Harvard dorm room.
-In 2017, Facebook’s reported revenue was north of $40 billion.
+In 2017, Facebook's reported revenue was north of $40 billion.
 Unfortunately for Vince Carter, his net worth is only around $65 million.

 13. Mason "Yodel Boy" Ramsey

 Another era-defining musician, Mason Ramsey's rise to stardom began with one single Walmart rendition Hank Williams Sr.'s "Lovesick Blues."
 After 54 million YouTube views, he's become a cultural phenomenon and actual country music act.

 The arena Vince Carter is playing his 21st NBA season in hasn't been around as long as Carter has.
 Philips Arena opened September 18, 1999 and plays host to the Hawks, the WNBA's Atlanta Dream, and the now-departed Atlanta Thrashers of the NHL.

 15. The Sopranos

 The show first aired January 10, 1999, and we still don't know whether Tony Soprano was murdered or not.
 Numerous Emmy and Golden Globe awards define one of the greatest television series of all time.
 Don't worry, a prequel is apparently in the works.